Larobelle/ChatBox/README.md

     Clean the speeches and saves them in a new folder as well as returns tf in the form of a list of dictionaries -idf(dictionary, dico_general)
-    Takes in as a parameter the term frequency of all documents
+    Takes in as a parameter the term frequency of all documents -menu()
+    Temporary menu

-*At the end of the program, the functions are already called and returns the tf-idf of every word in a dictionary.
+*At the end of the program, the functions are already called in the menu function.
+Follow instruction in the console.